OpenJ9

-Eclipse OpenJ9 (previously known as IBM J9) is a high performance, scalable, Java virtual machine (JVM) implementation that is fully compliant with the Java Virtual Machine Specification.
+Eclipse OpenJ9 (originally published as IBM J9) is a high performance, scalable, Java virtual machine (JVM) implementation that is fully compliant with the Java Virtual Machine Specification.

 OpenJ9 can be built from source, or can be used with pre-built binaries available at the IBM Semeru Runtimes project for a number of platforms including Linux, Windows and macOS.
 OpenJ9 is also a core component of the IBM developer kit, which is embedded in many IBM middleware products, including WebSphere Application Server and Websphere Liberty.
 OpenJ9 is also a component of Open Liberty.

 Extensive configuration options ensure that the JVM can be tuned to satisfy the requirements of a wide range of Java applications, from complex enterprise applications that run on mainframe hardware to short-lived applications that run on container-based cloud services.

 History

 OpenJ9 can trace its roots back to the ENVY/Smalltalk product developed by Object Technology International (OTI).
 IBM purchased OTI in 1996 for their Smalltalk expertise and products.
 However, when the Java language emerged as a leading language for the enterprise market, the existing Smalltalk VM was adapted to process Java bytecodes instead.
 The name J9 evolved from the naming convention for the Smalltalk source code, K8.
 K→J (a backward step) because the developers believed that Smalltalk was better than Java, but 8→9 (a forward step) because the new VM would be better than before.

 The J9 JVM became the runtime engine for many of IBM's enterprise middleware products, where it has built its reputation for high performance, scalability, and reliability.

 In 2017, J9 became an Eclipse Foundation project under the name Eclipse OpenJ9.
 IBM continue to be actively involved in the project and continue to put this Java VM at the core of many software offerings.
 At the Eclipse Foundation, OpenJ9 is classified as an incubator project, with the first release, v0.8.0, delivered in 2018.